ScriptTactics/Game-News/README.md

  If this works you should see your bot come online in your discord server.

+you may also need to create 2 .json files in the project root directory
+1. `subscriptionList.json`
+2. `messageHistory.json`

 ## Commands

 This bot has 3 main commands